Paperweightt/Val-Launcher/README.md

 ## How To Use

-specify the filepath of the game as well as the input mp4s and output location in the config.json
+Specify the filepath of the game as well as the input mp4s and output location in the config.json Multiple inputs will cause the launcher to choose one at random

 ```json config.json
 {